rswagner13/NHL-Team-Tracker/README.md

 git clone https://github.com/YOUR-GITHUB-USERNAME-HERE/NHL-Team-Tracker.git
 ```

-* Once your linked the repositories, enter the next line of code to download all dependicies for this app:
+* Once your linked the repositories, enter the next line of code to download all dependencies for this app:

 ```
 npm install